microsoft/debug-adapter-protocol/specification.md

 The event signals that the progress reporting needs to updated with a new message and/or percentage.

 The client does not have to update the UI immediately, but the clients needs to keep track of the message and/or percentage values.
+This event should only be sent if the client has passed the value true for the 'supportsProgressReporting' capability of the 'initialize' request.

 ```typescript
 interface ProgressUpdateEvent extends Event {